gtri/rapid-modeling-tools/ingrid-quick-start/README.md

 Successful execution will create two files, one titled "graph_diff_changes_*date-time*.JSON" and an Excel file named "Model Diffs *date time*.xlsx"

 Inspecting the Model Diffs Excel file shows the results of the change detection.
 The file contains four columns: Edit 1, Edit 2, Unstable Matches Original, and Unstable Matches Change, with columns for Added and Deleted edges included when detected.
 Edit 1 and Edit 2 contain confidently identified edge changes with Edit 1 containing edges from document passed as the "original" and Edit 2 displays edges from the "update" file.
 Unstable Matches Original and Change show changes that Ingrid could not determine, with edges from each file in their respective column.
-Ingrid included all the changes from Edit 1 to Edit 2 in the "graph_diff_changes" JSON but excluded the Unstable Changes.
+Ingrid included all the changes from Edit 1 to Edit 2 in the "graph_diff_changes" JSON but excluded any Unstable Changes.
 Ingrid assumes the user will resolve the ambiguous changes or provide additional context to the `--update` file (typically including renames) and reprocessing.

 The "graph_diff_changes_ *date-time*.JSON" updates the model to reflect the renames and element additions.